-Most subjects (74% in both sessions) completed the experiment while in a room alone, and the rest were fairly evenly distributed among the other environments.
-As in Experiment 1, environment did not significantly affect final test accuracy, nor did it interact with any variables.
+Most subjects (74% in both sessions) completed the experiment while in a room alone, and the rest were more or less evenly distributed among the other environments.
+As in Experiment 1, environment during the final test did not significantly affect accuracy, nor did it interact with any variables.

-Test/Study produced higher final test accuracy (40% overall) than Study (31% overall).
+Test/study produced higher final test accuracy (40% overall) than did study (31% overall).
 The testing benefit appeared regardless of the nature of the final test (see Figure 1).
-When the final test required cued recall in the same direction ( $A \rightarrow ?$ ) or the opposite direction (? $\rightarrow$ B), the testing benefit was 14% and 9%, respectively.
-When the final test required free recall of the targets (Recall Bs) or the cues (Recall As), the benefit was 4% and 8%, respectively.
+When the final test required cued recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction, the testing benefits were 14% and 9%, respectively.
+When the final test required free recall of the targets (Recall Bs) or the cues (Recall As), the benefits were 4% and 8%, respectively.

-Experiment 2 replicated the same basic pattern of ANOVA results from Experiment 1: a significant main effect for test condition [F(1, 78) = 30.80, p < .001, MSE = .011], but no main effect for item retrieved on the final test (F = .48), and no interaction (F = .04).
-Two other significant effects were found: a main effect for type of final test, reflecting the fact that cued recall was easier than free recall [F(1, 78) = 111.25, p < .001, MSE = .076], and an interaction between type of final test and test condition, indicating that the testing effect was larger for cued recall than free recall [F(1, 78) = 4.01, p < .05, MSE = .011], probably because free recall was subject to floor effects.
+Experiment 2 replicated the same basic pattern of ANOVA results from Experiment 1: a significant main effect for test condition [F(1,78) = 30.80, $MS_e = 0.011$ , p < .001], but no main effect for item retrieved on the final test (F = 0.48), and no interaction (F = 0.04).
+Two other significant effects were found: a main effect for type of final test, reflecting the fact that cued recall was easier than free recall [F(1,78) = 111.25, $MS_e = 0.076$ , p < .001], and an interaction between type of final test and test condition, indicating that the testing effect was larger for cued recall than for free recall [F(1,78) = 4.01, $MS_e = 0.011$ , p < .05].
+This effect probably occurred because free recall was subject to floor effects.

-The blocked order of Test/Study vs. Study made it unlikely that cues were retrieved during the intervening test.
-Nonetheless, Experiment 2 still showed a testing effect for final tests that were either the same or opposite direction as the intervening test, and for items that were required to be retrieved (targets) and items that were not required to be retrieved (cues).
+The blocked order of test/study versus study made it unlikely that cues were retrieved during the intervening test.
+Nonetheless, Experiment 2 still showed a testing effect for final tests that were in either the same direction as that of the intervening test, or in the opposite direction, and for items that were required to be retrieved (targets) and items that were not required to be retrieved (cues).